nerdslab/HandsOnTech/README.md

 - _Style transfer:_ the aim is to show students how neural networks can transform an input image to be in the style of a certain artist

 ### Schedule
-- 15 minutes: setup - introduction to data science and machine learning
+- Overview and Welcome (5 minutes)
-- 30 minutes: walking through each cell of the notebook (image processing, filtering, neural net example = your own photoshop)
+- Walking through the notebook (30 minutes)
-- 1 hour, 30 minutes: mini-projects
+- Small group sandbox to explore the concepts (1 hour)
-  - explore notebook, play with variables and parameters (15 min)
+  - explore notebook, play with variables and parameters (10 minutes)
-  - decide on idea to pursue, discuss with TA (15 min)
+  - decide on idea to pursue, find group to merge with (5 minutes)
-  - work on mini-project (60 min)
+  - work on mini-project (45 minutes)
-- 15 minutes: compiling results and images, creating small exhibit of your art and creations!
+- Compile results and images, create small exhibit of your art and creations!
+(15 minutes)
-- 15 minutes: see-and-share other students’ galleries!
+- See-and-share other students’ galleries!
+(10 minutes)

 ### Ideas for mini-projects (questions to explore):
 - What if you add noise to an image and then apply style transfer?
 How will model interact with different types of objects/ artifacts added to your image?